Skip to main content Skip to footer

 Motor Finance Commission Complaints

 On the 1 August 2025, the UK Supreme Court delivered its decision regarding commissions in motor finance agreements.
-Following this, on the 3 August 2025, the Financial Conduct Authority (FCA) confirmed that it will consult on a potential redress scheme to review certain commission arrangements within the industry.
-The FCA are working on the details of this consultation and an update on this is due in early October 2025.
+Following this, on the 3 August 2025, the Financial Conduct Authority (FCA) confirmed that it would consult on a potential redress scheme to review certain commission arrangements within the industry.

 What this means for you now